 Mauler nodded.
 "Number Seventy did something similar when I fought him four years ago.
 Turned into a blurry beam and shot into hyperspace."

 "My would-be assailant turned into a blurry black beam too," Wo-Man said, "Only this beam wasn't going up-and-out, it went sideways.
-It was headed north-northwest from my — from where I was standing.
+It was headed north-northeast from my — from where I was standing.
 I'm guessing he would've gone to his space ship.
-If we head north-northwest, we might just get lucky and run right into their flying saucer."
+If we head north-northeast, we might just get lucky and run right into their flying saucer."

 Mauler frowned.
 "The more I've thought about it, the more I agree with you about needing help.
 I'm more powerful now than I was when I squared off against Number One and her gang four years ago, but even so, I'd still feel a lot more comfortable if we had Magnetic Bottle with us."